NafiurSiddiqui/NeonText/README.md

 ---

-- unpredictable behaviour for the computed style of width of the `<p class="ui-display-userText-text neonOn">Text</p>` based on which the measuremnt bar is changed and rendered.
-Sometimes need double click to get the actual width and found out that the browser does not compute the accurate result for this bar.
+- unpredictable behaviour for the computed style of the height, needs double clicking to render the accurate size.

 ### Some of the technical aspect i have implemented in this version of the webApp (almost)